sara-chronister/syndrome-definition-evaluation/README.md

 ## Background:
 The purpose of this tool is to allow ESSENCE users to evaluate the data details (line level) results of one, two, or three syndrome definitions at a time.
 This project produces several important outputs:
 1. An **HTML report** that can be shared with others and opened using either Chrome or Firefox browsers.
 This document contains no identifiable data, only aggregate results, for security purposes.
 2. A **.csv file** for each combination of definitions possible containing a subset of variables important in the manual review process.
-These files do contain identifiable information and should be handled accordingly.
+These files contain identifiable information and should be handled accordingly.
 3. A **.csv file** containing details about the definition elements (codes and terms) that can be used to evaluate the performance of individual elements in query results.
-These files do contain identifiable information and should be handled accordingly.
+These files contain identifiable information and should be handled accordingly.
 4. One or multiple **.xlsx file(s)** containing details about records captured by provided definitions that can be used to facilitate manual reviews and a consensus decision-making process to calculate query performance metrics by one or multiple reviewers.
-These files do contain identifiable information and should be handled accordingly.
+These files contain identifiable information and should be handled accordingly.

 ## Instructions:

 ### 1) Download and set up files:
 * Download the project files by clicking the green "Code" button and selecting "Download ZIP".
 * Unzip the files to the location that you want the project files to be stored.
+This will be your Working Directory for this project.

 ### 2) In Excel:
 * Open the `"DefinitionInformationTable.xlsx"` file.
 * **Follow the instructions for setting up the evaluation in all tabs.** Detailed information about each of the fields is in the top row. **DO NOT CHANGE THE LOCATIONS OF ANY OF THE FIELDS**.
 The program will fail if you do.
 * Keep in mind that if you want to evaluate one definition, you must update the def1 row of the "DefinitionInformation" tab.
-For evaluation of two definitions, update the def1 and def2 rows, and for three definitions update all rows in the "DefinitionInformation" tab.
+For evaluation of two definitions, update the def1 and def2 rows, and for three definitions update the def1, def2, and def3 rows in the "DefinitionInformation" tab.
+Additional definition information may be saved/stored in subsequent rows, which may be helpful for record-keeping purposes, but only the information in the three defX rows will be used for their respective evaluations.
-* Save (without changing the name of the file) once you have all the information you need about your definitions.
+* Save (without changing the name of the file) once you have entered all the information you need about your definitions.

 ### 3) In RStudio:
-* In your file location, open the `"SyndromeEvaluation.Rproj"` file.
+* In your Working Directory file location, open the `"SyndromeEvaluation.Rproj"` file.
-* To run the tool, open `"run_tool.R"`.
+* Open `"run_tool.R"`.

 > [!IMPORTANT]
 > * Edit the `n_queries_eval` object in the `"run_tool.R"` code (line 12) to either be `1`, `2`, or `3`.
 This will determine the number of definitions you are evaluating.